 What are the upcoming changes?

-With transition to the new e-mail infrastructure, the sending server IP and domain used to deliver e-mails sent from ByD will change.
+With transition to the new e-mail infrastructure, the sending server IP used to deliver e-mails sent from ByD will change.

 What remains unchanged?